Documentation Index

 Cloudinary video tag helper method

-By default, the Cloudinary video tag helper method (e.g., cl_video_tag in Ruby on Rails) automatically generates an HTML video tag including the video source URL in WEBM, MP4, and OGG formats, as well as an automatically generated poster based on the center frame of the video.
+Use the Cloudinary video tag helper method (e.g., cl_video_tag in Ruby on Rails) to automatically generate an HTML video tag including the video source URL in WEBM, MP4, and OGG formats, as well as an automatically generated poster based on the center frame of the video.

 The following shows the same transformations as above, but this time using the video tag to generate a complete HTML video tag.